 Giant Middle Part

-They say beauty is symmetry.
-And that must be why middle-parted hairstyles are so flattering.
+They say beauty is symmetry, and that must be why middle-parted hairstyles are so popular.
 It looks great with these giant Senegalese twists.

-Who doesn’t like a good dramatic ombre?
+Who doesn’t like a dramatic ombré?
 This unique black to gray style is giving us life.

 If you have a deeper skin tone, a purple shade like violet will always look good on you.